kammitama5/kammitama5.github.io/_posts/2018-3-25-Sunday-March-25th.md

   had a lot of fun, and my mentor was very happy to entertain them and tell them details about missions.

 ## A new Yacht Club
-- It was at a club I hadn't been to before.
+- My race training was at a club I hadn't been to before.
 It's a really nice club, and I met some people I had sailed with before.
 - The event was for people who wanted to get into this year's race season or just learn and train on racing.
 Subsequently, I signed up for two more such events (one Intro, one Advanced) at my